Hopping from Job to Job to Find the Best Salary and Benefits in Today’s Workforce

 The United States workforce has always worked harder than any other country in the world, with more extended hours, tougher jobs, and no room for long lunches and vacations.
 Is it any surprise that millennials and the part of Generation Z that’s entered the workforce are consistently job-hopping?
 It’s been a long time since people have worked in the same career their whole lives, but now more than ever, people find themselves having to go from company to company to collect the best salary and give themselves a better title.
 Once you reach a top position, you keep it.
 These two factors are the reasons recent generations have to go from company to company to receive a higher salary.

 The Associated Press released a poll in 2016 finding that more than 40 percent of baby boomers stayed with their employer for more than 20 years.
 At least two-thirds of those that remained with a company for that long also had a pension plan in place.
 Now that companies are offering pension plans less and less, workers have less of an incentive to stay in one place.
 Not to mention advances in technology have created careers that past generations couldn’t begin to understand.
-With the ever-developing job world, there’s bound to be changes in how employees build lifelong careers.
+With the ever-developing job world, there’s bound to be changed in how employees build lifelong careers.

 The Quick History of Career Building in the US